 The table (and index) is much larger than buffer pool size.

-Using this trip replication could be speed up about 10 times as couple of partitions which were actively used could fit in buffer pool completely so replication became CPU bound (single thread) instead of IO bound.
+Using this trip replication could be sped up about 10 times as a couple of partitions which were actively used could fit in buffer pool completely so replication became CPU bound (single thread) instead of IO bound.

 You could celebrate but hey…. you need to check the impact on master too.
 Master in its turn was getting a lot of lookups by the uu value which is not part of the partitioned key and hence we’re looking at 32 logical lookups, one per partition.
 True only one of the partitions would contain the value but many of them will require physical IO and going down to the leaf key to verify such value does not exist, which reduced performance for random selects by UUID from 400 to 20 per second (from single thread).

 The decreasing number of partitions made replication less efficient but the number of selects the table could deliver was increasing and there seems to be a reasonable number which would allow replication to perform better when it is now, while selects still performed in the amount system needs.